PedroFellipe/nest-js-api/README.md

     npm install

-Then, use docker-composer to run the project
+Then, use docker-compose to run the project

     docker-compose up